i-witness/heroku-server/README.md

 ### Build pipeline

-1. Push changes to GitHub.
+1. The developer pushes changes to GitHub.
-2. A GitHub CI action runs all unit tests.
+2. The GitHub CI action runs all unit tests.
-3. The new code will be deployed via Heroku if all tests have succeeded.
+3. If all tests have succeeded, Heroku builds and deploys the server.

-### Useful commands
+### Useful commands (npm)

 Execute using `npm run command-name` from the terminal.